-UPDATED CODE OF CORPORATE GOVERNANCE FOR 2020/21
+UPDATED CODE OF CORPORATE GOVERNANCE FOR 2021/22

-10. The updated Code of Corporate Governance for 2020/21 is included at Annex 1 and sets out arrangements which fulfil the seven governance principles outlined in the national guidance.
-Some of these are linked to recovery/renewal planning in response to the Covid-19 crisis.
+10. The updated Code of Corporate Governance for 2021/22 is included at Annex 1 and sets out arrangements which fulfil the seven governance principles outlined in the national guidance.

 11. The CIPFA / SOLACE framework emphasises that councils should: